ottrproject/ottr-docker/README.md

 ## How to use

 In your OTTR repositories, you can specify a different docker image for rendering in the `config_automation.yml` file.

-Currently the only supported docker images for rendering purposes are `base_ottr` and `bioconductor`.
+For the purposes of rendering different courses, if you have code that needs to be run, you may require a custom Docker image so that you have the packages being called in the code.

 Read more about docker customization on [ottrproject.org](https://www.ottrproject.org/customize-docker.html).